 You should still inspect it thoroughly for any hairline fractures after such a drop to check on its condition.

 Dropping it occasionally probably won’t be a problem, but multiple drops could weaken it and cause the helmet to become absolute and in need of changing.

 How to Protect Your Helmet

-Take some measures to give you helmet a longer life by NOT dropping it, bashing it against skis in or putting any undue weight on it.
+Take some measures to give your helmet a longer life by NOT dropping it, bashing it against skis or putting any undue weight on it.
 Don’t put your ski helmet in the washing machine or submerge it completely in water.

 You can clean it with a wet cloth, but do not use any harsh chemicals like bleach or detergent as this will degrade the materials.

 How To Store Your Helmet

 Helmets can degrade over time if you store them in a place that’s too hot or too cold or in direct sunlight.
 It’s natural for the material within the liner to disintegrate and become weaker over many years, but extreme temperatures will increase the rate at which the materials become weakened.

 Don’t store the helmet with any objects on top of it.
 You don’t the shell exposed to any unnecessary pressure.

 The company behind the US ski team Olympic helmets, POC are developing a new liner material called EPP (expanded polypropylene) – which they believe will be able to sustain multiple impacts and maintain its structure.